Skip to content

 • Don't add any style to headings.

-• Don't translate the first part of a note, tip or warning declaration (e.g. ::: tip) as this precise text is required to render the note properly.
+• Don't translate the first part of an info, tip or warning declaration (e.g. ::: tip) as this precise text is required to render the note properly.

 Where Do I Add Changes?